dessertlab/Shellcode_IA32/README.md

 Each line of _Shellcode\_IA32_ dataset represents a snippet - intent pair.
 The _snippet_ is a line or a combination of multiple lines of assembly code, built by following the NASM syntax.
 The _intent_ is a comment in the English language.

-Further statistics on the dataset and a set of preliminary experiments performed with a neural machine translation (NMT) model are described in the following paper: [Shellcode_IA32: A Dataset for Automatic Shellcode Generation](https://arxiv.org/abs/2104.13100).
+Further statistics on the dataset and a set of preliminary experiments performed with a neural machine translation (NMT) model are described in the following paper: [Shellcode_IA32: A Dataset for Automatic Shellcode Generation](https://aclanthology.org/2021.nlp4prog-1.7), accepted to the 1st Workshop on Natural Language Processing for Programming (NLP4Prog 2021).